 If you’ve noticed what happens to an iced drink on a humid summer day, you’ll have an idea why your toilet is sweaty.
 When warm, damp air hits a cold surface, condensation forms.

-To prevent that from happening, you can start with simple, cheap fixes that may help, or fast-forward to more costly but surer solutions.
+To prevent these problems, you can start with simple, cheap fixes that may help, or fast-forward to more costly but surer solutions.

 Install a Tray

 Just as you slip a coaster under a sweaty glass to prevent condensation from leaving a wet ring, you can install a drip tray under the toilet tank to catch the excess moisture.
 It isn’t very attractive, and you’ll need to empty and clean it regularly.
-But as a cheap fix (under $10), it does buy you time to figure out a better solution.
+But as a cheap fix (about $18), it does buy you time to figure out a better solution.

 If family members cooperate, you might be able to cure a sweaty toilet without spending any money.